• Skip to main content

 Achievable: If your goal isn’t realistic, you’re setting yourself up for failure.
 If your resolution is to exercise every day, but you don’t realistically have the time or energy to do so, consider making your goal more achievable by aiming to exercise three times a week, or whatever works for you.

-Relevant: A relevant goal is one that’s important to you, that will increase your happiness or sense of fulfillment.
-For example, it might be a passion project of yours to learn the language your grandmother spoke, or to take improv classes.
+Relevant: A relevant goal is one that’s important to you, and that will increase your happiness or sense of fulfillment.
+For example, it might be a passion project of yours to learn the language your grandmother spoke or to take improv classes.

 Time-Bound: Have a target date by which to accomplish your goal.
 This way you can’t keep putting it off.